omar2535/GraphQLer/readme.md

 ## Advanced features

 There are also varaibles that can be modified in the `constants.py` file.
-These correspond to specific features implemented in GraphQL, and can be tuned to your liking.
+These correspond to specific features implemented in GraphQLer, and can be tuned to your liking.

 | Variable Name | Variable Description | Variable Type | Default |
 |---------------|---------------------|---------------|---------------|